-28th May is Menstrual hygiene day focus to raise awareness about the importance of good menstrual hygiene management (MHM) for women and adolescent girls worldwide.
+28th May is a Menstrual hygiene day focus to raise awareness about the importance of good menstrual hygiene management (MHM) for women and adolescent girls worldwide.

 Making menstrual hygiene management a priority worldwide

 In many societies, menstruation is surrounded by stigma and misinformation.
-Inadequate menstrual hygiene management (MHM) directly affects women’s and girls’ self-esteem, health and education.
+Inadequate menstrual hygiene management (MHM) directly affects women’s and girls’ self-esteem, health, and education.
 70% of girls in India have not heard about menstruation prior to menarche.

 MH Day raises awareness of the challenges women and girls worldwide face due to their menstruation and highlights solutions that address these challenges, including through media work.
 It was first celebrated on 28th May 2014.

 This day aims to create a world in which every woman and girl can manage her menstruation in a hygienic way – wherever she is – in privacy, safety, and dignity.